isomerpages/mse/_issues/8-safe-distancing.md

 Even as we expand our testing strategy and improve contact tracing efforts, it is important that everyone plays their part in our country’s safe re-opening.

--   • Do download the TraceTogether App, and use SafeEntry when entering premises, to help with contact tracing.
+- Do download the TraceTogether App, and use SafeEntry when entering premises, to help with contact tracing.
--   • You may wish to refer to [www.spaceout.gov.sg](http://www.spaceout.gov.sg/) to check the crowd situation before heading to the markets, supermarkets, malls, sports facilities and Sentosa.
+- You may wish to refer to [www.spaceout.gov.sg](http://www.spaceout.gov.sg/) to check the crowd situation before heading to the markets, supermarkets, malls, sports facilities and Sentosa.
--   • When visiting the parks, do check [https://SafeDistParks.nparks.gov.sg](https://safedistparks.nparks.gov.sg/) for the latest updates on visitorship levels.
+- When visiting the parks, do check [https://SafeDistParks.nparks.gov.sg](https://safedistparks.nparks.gov.sg/) for the latest updates on visitorship levels.

 **Remember – you are the first line of defence**

 It is important to practise safe distancing and maintain good personal hygiene as we go about our daily lives, so that we can reduce the risks of transmission in the community.

-o If you are sick, see a doctor and stay at home.
+- If you are sick, see a doctor and stay at home.

-o Wash your hands with soap frequently or use hand sanitiser.
+- Wash your hands with soap frequently or use hand sanitiser.

-o Avoid sharing food or shaking hands.
+- Avoid sharing food or shaking hands.

-o Dispose used tissues and masks into trash bins.
+- Dispose used tissues and masks into trash bins.

-o When dining out, return trays and used crockery after meals to keep tables clean for others.
+- When dining out, return trays and used crockery after meals to keep tables clean for others.

-o Use contactless payment where possible
+- Use contactless payment where possible